rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 This list of filenames will be a part of the input for running *denovo_map.pl*, since you have to list all of the sequence files that will be used for input, rather than a directory containing them.

+Let's start setting up denovo_map runs.
+Here is the general code for doing that.

+	denovo_map.pl -T 8 -m 2 -M 3 -n 2 -S -b 2 -o ./path/to/denovo-map/denovo-test-1/ \
+	-s ./path/to/denovo-map/Ab_372.1.fq \
+	-s ./path/to/denovo-map/Ab_372.2.fq \

+Etc.... (as in, followed by all your other sequences).
+So, the final file should look like [this]().
+Thus, you need to build your denovo_map file with EVERY sequence that you will use separately.... **How do you want to do this?**

+OK, let's start denovo_map!!!
+Look at the terminal window as it runs.... what's happening currently...?

+Hm, it seems to have failed.... what do you think happened?
+Let's find the logfile for denovo.
+First, navigate into denovo output directory, then do:

+	ls -ltr
+	tail denovo_map.log

+What does the logfile say....?
+Why did the run fail??

+Let's go back and eliminate all individuals that failed to recover RADtags, and [get over](https://giphy.com/gifs/movie-crying-johnny-depp-hAt4kMHnaVeNO) the fact that we lost those individuals.
+We need to re-make our script for **denovo_map.pl** excluding them.
+You can either move them to a different directory AND exclude them from the script, or simply exclude them from the script (either works!).

+Now we have our new denovo_map script ready to go.... let's set it up and see if it doesn't fail!
+But while we wait, let's look more into the STACKS manual.

+#####
+#####
+#####

 One thing that is very important in stacks is troubleshooting parameter settings.
 The defaults in STACKS are **NOT GOOD** to use, and depending on the specifics of the dataset (divergence, number of populations, samples, etc) these parameters will vary a lot from one study to the other.
 The main parameters to mess with are:

 	m — specify a minimum number of identical, raw reads required to create a stack.